Xbox Series X console with controller

 2. Tango Gameworks (The Evil Within, Ghostwire: Tokyo, Hi-Fi Rush)

-- Hi-Fi Rush was a critical and commercial success—3 million players, "Overwhelmingly Positive" Steam reviews
+• Hi-Fi Rush: critical and commercial success—3 million players, "Overwhelmingly Positive" Steam reviews

-- Tango was pitching a Hi-Fi Rush 2—never got the chance
+• Tango was pitching Hi-Fi Rush 2—never got the chance

 4. Roundhouse Studios